graphql/graphql-spec/spec/Section 2 -- Language.md

 to but not including the line terminator.

-Comments behave like white space and may appear after any token, or before a line terminator, and have no significance to the semantic meaning of a GraphQL query document.
+Comments behave like white space and may appear after any token, or before a line terminator, and have no significance to the semantic meaning of a GraphQL Document.

 ### Insignificant Commas